circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Registration wizard for large screens: Registration wizard
 - Registration wizard for medium screens: Registration wizard
 - Registration wizard for small screens: Registration wizard

+# Groups

+Correct the internal names of all groups that are open for public registration.
+The internal name should follow the convention {community}_{type}.
+For example utrechtseeuro_bedrijven, fryskeeuro_particulieren, etc.

 # Changes to left-overs from the old registration process